 The Charles Koch Foundation is pleased to announce a call for applications for dissertation support for graduate students whose research agendas focus on U.S. foreign policy, U.S. grand strategy, and America’s role in the world.

 Broadly speaking, CKF is interested in supporting scholarship that can help policymakers improve their foreign policy decisions.
-How can the U.S. avoid the Thucydides Trap — if there is such a thing — and have a productive relationship with China?
-Is Russia an aggressive, revisionist power or a security-seeker concerned about Western encroachment in what it sees as its sphere of influence?
-How should the U.S. react in either case?
+How can the United States avoid the Thucydides Trap — if there is such a thing — and have a productive relationship with China?
+What role does the United States have to play in Europe?
+How should the United States engage with other great powers?
 Regime change in Afghanistan, Iraq, and Libya failed to be as constructive as some policymakers expected — how can the U.S. avoid such costly choices in the future?

 We welcome applications related to other areas of U.S. foreign policy, but we are particularly attentive to the following topics addressed in our other RFPs.
 Please review them for additional detailed questions.